openaustralia/morph/app/views/documentation/tutorial.md

 get the *electorate* (the place the member is ‘member for’) and *party*.

-Looking at the page source again, we can see this information is in the first and second `<dd>` elements in the member’s `<li>`.
+Looking at the page source again, you can see this information is in the first and second `<dd>` elements in the member’s `<li>`.